mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Perform a ``find`` operation that succeeds.
 Verify that the request callback was called with the appropriate inputs, including the timeout parameter if possible.
 Ensure that there are no unexpected fields.
+- Close the client.
+- Create a new client with the same configuration.
-- Perform another ``find`` operation that succeeds.
+- Perform a ``find`` operation that succeeds.
 Verify that the refresh callback was called with the appropriate inputs, including the timeout parameter if possible.
 - Close the client.